limyewjin/limyewjin.github.io/_posts/2022-04-24-nft-membership.md

 It is used by many NFT tools.
 Here's an example: [SuperSea](https://nonfungible.tools/supersea).

-{% include figure.html path="assets/img/2022-04-26-nft-monetization-supersea.png" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.liquid loading="eager" path="assets/img/2022-04-26-nft-monetization-supersea.png" class="img-fluid rounded z-depth-1" zoomable=true %}

 There are three tiers: